 - (a) Type I. All loops installed in new asphalt pavement shall be installed in the binder course and not in the surface course.
 The edge of pavement, curb and handhole shall be cut with a 1/4 inch (6.3 mm) deep x 4 inches (100 mm) saw cut to mark location of each loop cable. - (b) Loop sealant shall be two-component thixotropic chemically cured polyurethane from an approved vendor.
 The sealant shall be installed 1/8 inch (3 mm) below the pavement surface.
 If installed above the surface the excess shall be removed immediately. - (c) Preformed.
-This work shall consist of furnishing and installing a rubberized or cross linked polyethylene heat resistant preformed traffic signal loop in accordance with the Standard Specifications, except for the following: - (d) Preformed detector loops shall be installed in new pavement constructed of Portland cement concrete using mounting chairs or tied to re-bar or the preformed detector loops may be placed in the sub-base.
+This work shall consist of furnishing and installing a rubberized or cross linked polyethylene heat resistant preformed traffic signal loop in accordance with the Standard Specifications, except for the following: - (d) Preformed detector loops shall be installed in the sub-base under the Portland cement concrete pavement.
 Loop lead-ins shall be extended to a temporary protective enclosure near the proposed handhole location.
 The protective enclosure shall provide sufficient protection from other construction activities and may be buried for additional protection. - (e) Handholes shall be placed next to the shoulder or back of curb when preformed detector loops enter the handhole.
-CNC, included in this pay item, shall be used to protect the preformed leading from back of curb to the handhole.

-(f) Preformed detector loops shall be factory assembled with ends capped and sealed against moisture and other contaminants.
+CNC, included in this pay item, shall be used to protect the preformed lead-ins from back of curb to the handhole. - (f) Preformed detector loops shall be factory assembled with ends capped and sealed against moisture and other contaminants.
 The loop configurations and homerun lengths shall be assembled for the specific application.
-The loop and homerun shall be constructed using 11/16 inch (17.2 mm) outside diameter (minimum), 3/8 inch (9.5 mm) inside diameter (minimum) Class A oil resistant synthetic cord reinforced hydraulic hose with 250 psi (1,720 kPa) internal pressure rating or a similarly sized XLPE cable jacket.
+The loop and homerun shall be constructed using 5/8 inch (16 mm) outside diameter (minimum), 3/8 inch (9.5 mm) inside diameter (minimum) Class A oil resistant synthetic cord reinforced hydraulic hose with 250 psi (1,720 kPa) internal pressure rating or a similarly sized XLPE cable jacket.
 Hose for the loop and homerun assembly shall be one continuous piece.
 No joints or splices shall be allowed in the hose except where necessary to connect homeruns to the loops.
 This will provide maximum wire protection and loop system strength.
 Hose tee connections shall be heavy duty high temperature synthetic rubber.
 The tee shall be of proper size to attach directly to the hose, minimizing glue joints.
 The tee shall have the same flexible properties as the hose to insure that the whole assembly can conform to pavement movement and shifting without cracking or breaking.
 For XLPE jacketed preformed loops, all splice connections shall be soldered, sealed, and tested before being sealed in a high impact glass impregnated plastic splice enclosure.
 The wire used shall be #16 THWN stranded copper.
 The number of turns in the loop shall be application specific.
-Homerun wire pairs shall be twisted a minimum of four turns per foot.
+Homerun wire pairs shall be twisted a minimum of eight turns per foot.
 No wire splices will be allowed in the preformed loop assembly.
 The loop and homeruns shall be filled and sealed with a flexible sealant to insure complete moisture blockage and further protect the wire.
 The preformed loops shall be constructed to allow a minimum of 6.5 feet of extra cable in the handhole.